marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 \caption{\textbf{Expression traces for the \emph{BnFLC} genes commonly expressed in the leaf of both varieties.}}{The expression values and the 95\% confidence intervals of those expression values as computed by Cufflinks are displayed.
-Variety specific differences in the magnitude of expression at the pre-cold time point for \emph{BnFLC.A2} and
+Variety-specific differences in the magnitude of expression at the pre-cold time point for \emph{BnFLC.A2} and
 \emph{BnFLC.C2} are consistent with a role in the vernalization response.
 The response of the A3a copy to cold treatment is similar in